-False teachers and heretical doctrines have become an increasingly serious problem in church communities and Christian fellowships today.. but too often they are conceived by those who cause division and disunity - and we should be ready and willing to turn away from all who have this destructive spirit of division and discord.
+False teachers and heretical doctrines have become an increasingly serious problem in church communities and Christian fellowships today, but too often they are conceived by those who desire to cause division and disunity.
+We should be ready and willing to turn away from all who have this destructive spirit of division and discord.

-The enemy of God is the same evil one that comes to steal our peace; kill our hope; accuse the saints and destroy our testimony.
-He not only comes as a roaring lion, but also as an angel of light, and just as individual members of the Church in Rome were exhorted to diligently identify those who caused division within their own congregation and turn away from them - we too should be prepared to address disunity within our own churches and quickly deal with those that cause dissensions and hindrances contrary to the teaching of God's word.
+The enemy of God is the same evil one that comes to steal our peace, kill our hope, accuse the saints, and destroy our testimony.
+He not only comes as a roaring lion but also as an angel of light.
+With this in mind, just as individual members of the Church in Rome were exhorted to diligently identify those who caused division within their own congregation and turn away from them, we too should be prepared to address disunity within our own churches and quickly deal with those that cause dissensions and hindrances contrary to the teaching of God's Word.

 Heavenly Father, thank You for the truth of Your Word.
 I realise how easily division and disunity can infiltrate the Body of Christ.
 I pray that I would walk in spirit and truth and not allow myself to be drawn into any dissentious discussions with brothers and sisters in Christ, but quickly turn away from those that display any spirit of disunity and discord.
 I pray that I may grow in grace and keep the eyes of my heart on Jesus, and that you would give Church elders and leaders wisdom to identify and deal with any internal strife quickly and with wisdom, for Your greater glory.
 This I ask in Jesus' name, AMEN.